Peluhott/restaurant-page/README.md

 ** things left to do**
 create food and about section
-add functions that change the class assigned to the content div based on the button pressed
+create rows, with food in a square on right and description in square on left about me section - picture of a fake owner, group of coworkers, some fake history add functions that change the class assigned to the content div based on the button pressed

 ** things i need to do in the future